drakut/ESKLP/README.md

 10. Trigram - similarity of two strings in translit by n-gramm method;

-11. BarcodeSimilarity (new) - similarity of two strings that contain (o not) barcodes$
+11. BarcodeSimilarity (new) - similarity of two strings that contain (o not) barcodes

 Some of these metrics getting-values-methods are shown in App.MAF.Metric.